arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 ### Testing the Modbus TCP Client and Server

-Once the Modbus TCP Client and Server code for each Opta™ device has been uploaded, a `Success!` message will be displayed on the Serial Monitor of Opta™ Client after each read-and-write task:
+Once the Modbus TCP Client and Server code for each Opta™ device has been uploaded, the user LED will be toggles along with the coil value on the Serial Monitor of the Opta™ Client after each read-and-write task:

 ![Modbus TCP Client and Server communication status](assets/opta-modbus-client.svg)

 ## Conclusion

-This tutorial demonstrates how to use the Arduino ecosystem's `ArduinoRS485` and `ArduinoModbus` libraries, as well as the Arduino IDE, to implement the Modbus TCP protocol between two Opta™ devices.
-These are necessary elements to enable connection with Modbus TCP compliant devices.
+This tutorial demonstrates how to use the Arduino ecosystem's `ArduinoRS485` and `ArduinoModbus` libraries and the Arduino IDE to implement the Modbus TCP protocol between two Opta™ devices.
+These elements are essential for allowing connections with Modbus TCP-compliant devices.

-With the help of these examples, it is easy to understand how to enable Modbus TCP communication between a Server and a Client.
-For further project developments, it offers a scalable architecture to link additional Modbus Server devices, such as secondary Opta™ or a Modbus TCP-compatible module.
+With these examples, you can easily understand how to establish Modbus TCP communication between a Server and a Client using Opta™.
+This setup provides a scalable architecture for connecting additional Modbus Server devices, such as another Opta™ or a Modbus TCP-compatible module.

 ### Next Steps

-Now that you know how to establish and use Modbus TCP communication with Opta™, you can take a look at [Opta User Manual](/tutorials/opta/user-manual) to discover more about all the connectivity possibilities that Opta™ has to offer.
+Now that you know how to establish and use Modbus TCP communication with Opta™, you can explore the [Opta User Manual](/tutorials/opta/user-manual) to discover more about all the connectivity possibilities that Opta™ offers.

 ## Support